kieranatkins/silique-detector/README.md

 Model weights: https://www.dropbox.com/scl/fi/a4zfce27fee0fu21zn6em/arabidopsis.pth?rlkey=dmaukww7kkrsql371oatef677&st=21y2r1qd&dl=0 (must be downloaded to run model)

 Examples of visualisations (generating outputs to draw over image) and inference (generating outputs for analysis) can be found in scripts ``visualisation.sh`` and ``inference.sh``.
 These scripts invoke the ``inference.py`` python file to either visualise or output the results.
-The images on which inference will be run is controlled by the variable ``images`` in each script and contain the path to the images to be analysed.
+The images on which inference will be run is controlled by the variable ``images`` in each script.
 Once ``inference.sh`` is run and outputs are generated, in order to generate phenotype data the script ``phenotype.sh`` is used, which uses the python ``concurrent`` library for multithreading.

 Requirements:
   - python3